LewisJohnson/unity-ui-examples/CONTRIBUTING.md

 ## Note
  * Feel free to add to the .gitignore if you're using a diffrent IDE/OS.
  * We only accept C# examples at this time.
+ * There should be no spaces in any directory name.